23f2002702/Predictive-Maintenance-System/Research/problem_statement.md

 ## Research Problem

-Can machine failure be predicted accurately using operational sensor data collected from manufacturing equipment?
+Can operational sensor measurements be used to predict machine failures and support cost-effective maintenance decision-making in manufacturing environments?

 ---